 College of Management and Technology

-Barb has served in several academic faculty roles from administrator too dissertation chair, committee member, university reviewer, grant reviewer, course developer, and online faculty.
-While my specialty is phenomenology, She has conducted both qualitative and quantitative studies two of which were published.
-She have more than 15 post graduate hours in statistics and research stats.
-Over the past decade and a half, Barb has worked with students using qualitative methods to include Delphi, case study, mini ethnography, ethnography, phenomenology, and narrative study along with students conducting various types of quantitative designs.
+Barb has served in several academic faculty roles from administrator to dissertation chair, committee member, university reviewer, grant reviewer, course developer, and online faculty.
+Her research specialty is Phenomenology.
+She has conducted both qualitative and quantitative studies, two of which were published in national nursing journals while a student in the Applied Psych- Org Management program at the University of Arkansas in Little Rock.
+She has more than post graduate hours in statistics and research stats.
+Over the past decade and a half, Barb has worked with students using qualitative methods to include both transcendental and hermeneutic phenomenology, Delphi, case study, mini ethnography, auto ethnography, phenomenology, and narrative inquiry studies and various types of quantitative designs.